CharlesMCMaponya/Kubernetes-DevOps-Automator/README.md

 ## Notes
 - WSL2 users may need to use `minikube service` due to networking limitations with Minikube’s Docker driver.
 - Ensure `minikube` and `kubectl` are installed.
+## Results
+### Nginx Service Access
+After exposing the Nginx service using `minikube service nginx-service -n default`, the service was accessible at `http://127.0.0.1:43985`, displaying the "Welcome to nginx!" page.

+### Pod Status After Scaling
+Scaled down to 1 replica using `kubectl scale deployment my-nginx-deployment --replicas=1`.
+Verified with `kubectl get pods -n default`: